computoms/graph-ssg/README.md

-# Graph Navigation
+# Graph Static Site Generator

-Graph Navigation is a small python program aimed at generating static html pages ordered in the form of a graph of articles.
+`graph-ssg` is a small python program aimed at generating static html pages ordered in the form of a graph of articles.

 Each article generated is appended to the graph thanks to its `Parents` and `Children` articles.
 This provides an easy navigation as well as an easy understanding of how the articles are linked together.